A savory, garlicky white bean puree with a creamy, whipped texture. Works as a delicious alternative to mashed potatoes.

 Instructions

-- If using leeks, be sure to clean them thoroughly: Fill a large bowl with water, add the sliced leeks, and swirl around with your hands while separating the layers.
+- To clean the leek, fill a large bowl with water, add the sliced leeks, and swirl around with your hands while separating the layers.
 Lift them back out onto the cutting board; if the water looks very dirty, repeat the process with new water.
 Alternatively, use a salad spinner.

 - Heat a generous layer of oil in a large skillet over medium-high heat and add the leeks.
 Cook, resisting the urge to stir too often, until they’re nicely browned, 10 to 12 minutes.